6h0st-2cr1pt/softdrink_delivery/README.md

 3. Set up the database:
 4. Create a superuser for admin access:
 5. Add sample products:
-6. Run the development server:
+6. Run the development server: python manage.py runserver
 7. Access the application at `http://localhost:8000`

 ## File Structure